 It seems quite fitting that the “Women in Laundry” series, which kicked off in March 2018 for Women’s History Month, now concludes with an interview from the woman who first initiated it – Laundrylux’s Digital Marketing Specialist, Monique Thompson.

-While the initial plan was to highlight women in the industry just for the month of March, Monique and her co-workers thought “Why stop there?” and decided to present interviews from businesswomen, be it Laundromat owners, sales people, or distribution owners, for the entire year.
+While the initial plan was to highlight women in the industry just for the month of March, Monique and her co-workers thought “Why stop there?” and decided to present interviews from businesswomen, be it Laundromat owners, salespeople, or distribution owners, for the entire year.

 “I wanted to bring awareness,” said Monique.
 “I wanted to show all women that being a business owner wasn’t just something that guys could aspire to be.
-Working in laundry for almost four years, I found that while it’s male dominated, there are women out there.
+Working in the laundry industry for almost four years, I found that while it’s male-dominated, there are women out there.
 I just didn’t always hear from them.
 Showcasing these women who do it on their own or even with their husbands acting as the ‘silent’ partner so to speak, struck me as something important.
 I wanted to make sure those women were visible.”

 Her entry into the laundry business

 Monique came to the laundry business quite unexpectedly.
 In 2013, she graduated college with a degree in English Literature and moved to Charlotte, North Carolina.
 “I took an internship for a marketing agency,” shared Monique.
 “It was my first time living on my own and learning what I liked doing.
 It was there that I fell in love with social media, marketing, and event planning.

 She moved back to New York after the internship ended and began working for a sports league.
 In 2015, the human resources manager at Laundrylux, the exclusive distributor of Electrolux professional equipment for North America, found Monique online and reached out.